Argent77/A7-NoEENPCs/README.md

 ### NPC Class Changes

+##### Notes

+Class and kit changes are restricted to the NPC's stats, skills and abilities.
+They won't be reflected in their personal quests or dialogs.
+However, personal equipment may be updated to comply with the new class or kit requirements.

+For some NPCs it is possible to assign multiclass combinations.
+By default the interactive class selection will produce a great number of potential multiclass kit combinations to choose from.
+This feature can be turned off by the "enable_custom_kits" option in the "A7-ConvenientEENPCs.ini" file found in the mod folder.

+By default NPCs are restricted to a smaller set of classes based on their race, alignment and character attributes as well as predefined class restrictions, as not all classes are suitable and may break immersion.
+Restrictions based on race, alignment, and character attributes can be turned off by the options "restrict_npc_race", "restrict_npc_alignment", and "restrict_npc_attributes" respectively.
+NPC-specific class restrictions can be turned off by the "restrict_npc_class" option.
+These options can be found in the "A7-ConvenientEENPCs.ini" file in the mod folder.
+Use at your own risk!

 - **Change class/kit: Baeloth (BG:EE, SoD and EET)**
   - **Reset level**: Resets his level to 1, but makes no changes to his current experience points, class, or kit.
   - **Choose your class**: This option allows you to choose any class/kit combination you desire. *Caution: Some class combinations can be immersion-breaking or may have unwanted side effects.
 Use at your own risk!*